jerickjoe111/launch-school/LS170-LS171/concepts/03_http.md

 1. The user enters the URL in the browser.
 2. An HTTP `GET` request is submitted by the client (the web browser), consisting at least of the method and the path, and usually some headers (like `Host` if using HTTP/1.1 or subsequent versions)
 3. The `GET` request is sent to a port *p* of the user's device, where *p* is the port number set by the client's process.
-4. The DNS lookup maps the destination IP address for the URL host, if the IP for the host is not cached by the client, to direct the HTTP request to the server once the DNS request has been responded.
+4. The DNS lookup maps the destination IP address for the URL host, if the IP for that host is not cached by the client, to direct the HTTP request to the server once the DNS request has been responded.
-5. The processing and successive encapsulations of lower layers is taking place: multiplexing and segmentation in the Transport layer; packaging and network-to-network traveling at the Internet layer; framing, *de-framing* and reframing, and device-to-device transportation at the Data Link layer level, etc., until the packet reaches the server, opens it, reassembles the segments, performs demultiplexing, and finally opens the request on port 80 (the port by default) and processes the HTTP request sent by the client.
+5. The processing and successive encapsulations of lower layers is taking place: multiplexing and segmentation in the Transport layer; packaging and network-to-network traveling at the Internet layer; framing, *de-framing* and reframing, and device-to-device transportation at the Data Link layer level, etc., until the packet reaches the server, opens it, reassembles the segments, performs demultiplexing, and finally opens the request on port 80 (the port by default for HTTP) and processes the HTTP request sent by the client.
 6. Once the server has processed the request, it then sends an HTTP response to the client, including a header with the status line, and usually some headers with information about the response data and useful information for the client, plus the data of the resource requested in the response body, in this case, raw HTML code.
 7. When the client receives the response, it will process the information within it and will render the HTML code contained in the response body in a human user-friendly way, with the help of the response headers.
 And, if the HTML contains references to other resources (like images), the browser automatically will send the corresponding `GET` requests for those too, and the cycle will be repeated until the client stops sending more requests.

 ## State and statelessness

 In the context of the HTTP and network communications, *state* refers to persistent information between requests, to which the server would have to hang onto; however, HTPP is a *stateless* protocol: each request/response cycle is independent, and the server does not keep any information between them.
 For this reason, the system does not have to perform any kind of cleanup when a new request is being sent to it.
-This makes HTTP a very efficient performance-wise, and resilient protocol, but also difficult to work with when we are building web applications that we want them to simulate a stateful experience.
+This makes HTTP a very resilient and efficient performance-wise, but also difficult to work with when we are building web applications that we want them to simulate a *stateful experience*.

 We talk about a stateful application when the application 'remembers' past interactions, for example, by keeping track of users and maintaining their logged in status and session during multiple request/response cycles, or some kind of user 'state', like a shopping cart.
 In order to achieve features like these, the application developer can use different tools and techniques to simulate the stateful experience, like session IDs, cookies, and AJAX (Asynchronous JavaScript and XML).